Pompano Beach, FL 33069

 Inpatient treatment provides 24/7 care to address suicidal thoughts and behaviors, as well as other dangerous or disruptive behaviors that may be present.
 An inpatient program also provides a safe space away from home where clients receive intensive treatment and medical interventions.
 In addition to stabilization and medical management, psychological therapies such as cognitive behavioral therapy (CBT), psychotherapy, and family therapy can also be used to address underlying issues contributing to the individual’s distress or impairment in functioning.

 In some cases, holistic therapy such as exercise, massage, yoga, meditation, and nutrition counseling may be recommended as part of an inpatient treatment plan.
-Inpatient treatment programs may also include recreational activities such as art therapy or music therapy.
+Inpatient treatment programs may include recreational activities such as art therapy or music therapy.
 These types of activities can be beneficial for individuals living with mental health disorders as they provide an outlet for expression and a respite from the intensity of their emotional struggles.
-By creating or engaging in something positive, clients can find moments of joy while also developing new coping skills to help manage their symptoms.
+By creating or engaging in something positive, clients can find moments of joy while developing new coping skills to help manage their symptoms.

 Many clients require additional support following an inpatient stay.
 As such, there are outpatient services available to provide ongoing support for recovery from mental health disorders.
 These services include individual and group counseling sessions with mental health professionals, peer support groups, social skills training, and other supportive services.
-To ensure access to quality care for individuals suffering from mental health disorders, it is important to understand the scope of services needed and how they should be incorporated into a personalized treatment plan.
+To ensure access to quality care for individuals suffering from mental health disorders, it is essential to understand the scope of services needed and how they should be incorporated into a personalized treatment plan.
 Additionally, considering the availability of evidence-based treatments for many mental disorders leads to improved outcomes when seeking appropriate mental health care.

 Who Needs Inpatient Care for Mental Health?

 Moreover, inpatient mental health treatment provides clients with round-the-clock access to therapeutic interventions and medication management so they discover meaningful and lasting recovery.
-For example, inpatient depression treatment includes therapy such as cognitive-behavior therapy (CBT) which helps individuals identify negative or distorted thinking patterns that may be contributing to their symptoms.
+For example, inpatient depression treatment includes therapy such as cognitive-behavior therapy (CBT), which helps individuals identify negative or distorted thinking patterns that may be contributing to their symptoms.
 Then, they work with a therapist to develop healthier coping strategies.
 In addition, pharmacological options may also be explored to help regulate moods and reduce stress levels.

 Benefits of Our Inpatient Mental Health Program

-Our inpatient mental health program in Fort Lauderdale, FL, is designed to support individuals as they take the necessary steps toward healing.
+Our inpatient mental health facility in Pompano Beach, FL, is designed to support individuals taking the necessary steps toward healing.
 This begins with a thorough assessment by our experienced clinicians to evaluate the history and needs of each client.
 Then, our team of professionals collaborates to build a personalized treatment plan based on each individual’s needs, recovery goals, and preferences.

 Our inpatient treatment provides clients with the resources and guidance necessary for lasting change by offering therapy, medication, support groups, and recreational activities within a safe, therapeutic environment.
 Additionally, we provide aftercare once the client has been discharged from our inpatient program.
 This may include continued counseling, medication management, and other services to help clients maintain their mental health and well-being.